The grad-div conforming virtual element method for the quad-div problem in three dimensions: Virtual element spaces

 \subsection{Interpolation and stability results}

-In this subsection, we give the interpolation estimates and stability property for the local space $\boldsymbol{V}_{r-1,k+1}(K)$.
-From the perspective of Proposition \ref{L2Prop}, we can only compute the $L^2$-projection of order $k-1$ whether $r=k$, $r=k+1$ or $r=k+2$.
-Then for ease of discussion, we consider the case of $r = k$ in the following, as it minimizes the degrees of freedom.
-The similar arguments can be done for the other cases.
-We start by introducing the $\boldsymbol{H}(\operatorname{div})$-conforming virtual space \cite{VEMfordivcurl}
+As noted in Remark \ref{PolyCompl}, the polynomial compatibility depends on the choice of $r$.
+For ease of discussion, we focus on the case of $r = k$ in the following, as it minimizes the degrees of freedom.
+Similar arguments can be used for the other cases.
+In this subsection, we give the interpolation error estimates and the stability result for the local space $\boldsymbol{V}_{k-1,k+1}(K)$.

+To establish these results, we impose the following additional geometric assumption on mesh faces: \begin{itemize} \item Each face $f$ is convex, and there exists a constant $\epsilon>0$ such that every interior angle $\theta$ of $f$ satisfies $\epsilon \le \theta \le \pi -\epsilon $. \end{itemize} This convexity condition permits a shape-regular simplicial subdivision of each face or element, which guaranties the validity of certain polynomial inverse estimates; see \cite[Remark 1]{VEMforGener} for details.
+We list several such estimates.
+First, the standard polynomial inverse estimate \cite[Section 3.6]{Verfurth2013} gives